sagemath/sage/src/doc/en/developer/coding_in_python.rst

 Note that the syntax in ``except`` is to list all the exceptions that are caught as a tuple, followed by an error message.

-If you are writing new code to Sage, you soon face the problem of choosing an exception most suitable for an errorneous situation.
-This is often a tricky business.
-The following aims to guide you in choosing from the most relevant exceptions to Sage developers.
-A method (or a function) accepts input described in the ``INPUT`` block of :ref:`the docstring <section-docstring-function>` and returns output.
-You may raise
+A method or a function accepts input described in the ``INPUT`` block of :ref:`the docstring <section-docstring-function>` and returns output.
+If the input cannot be handled by the code, then it may raise an exception.
+The following aims to guide you in choosing from the most relevant exceptions to
+Sage:

 - `TypeError <https://docs.python.org/3/library/exceptions.html#TypeError>`_:
   if the input belongs to a class of objects that are not supported by the